JinxuanHu/cmpe283-assignment1/README.md

 ## Contribution of team members
 Jinxuan Hu ----Download VMware Fusion and install Ubuntu20.04, setup the enrironment and write code for ProcessBased and Secondary procbased controls.

-Xuan Shi ---- Download VMware Fusion and install Ubuntu20.04,setup the enrironment  and write ernel code for Entry and Exit controls.
+Xuan Shi ---- Download VMware Fusion and install Ubuntu20.04,setup the enrironment  and write code for Entry and Exit controls.

 ## Environment setup
 1. Download and install VMmare Fusion from VMware official website.
 2. Create a new virtual machine and choose Ubuntu 20.04 as the guesting operating system.
 3. Preparing for the following three assignments, we configure it with 128GB hard disk space and 4GB memory
-4. Install and run Ubuntu20.04
+4. Download Ubuntu 20.04 Image.
+Install and run Ubuntu20.04
 5. Enable hypervisor application in this virtual machine to enable running modern virtualization applications by providing support for Intel VT-x/EPT inside this virtual machine.
 6. Install KVM pakages(for intel processor) using the command
 	> $ sudo apt install qemu-kvm libvirt-clients libvirt-daemon-system bridge-utils